MKLab-ITI/pygrank/docs/tips/big.md

 the choices, personalized PageRank is equivalent to stochastic random walks with average length *1/(1-alpha)* hops away from seed nodes.
-At the same time, you need a small enough numerical tolerance to make sure that your numer of seeds divided by your number of nodes is not immediately smaller than that.
+At the same time, you need a small enough numerical tolerance to make sure that your number of seeds divided by your number of nodes is not immediately smaller than that.
 Finally, higher diffusion parameters *alpha* and lower numerical tolerances increase the number of